Anyone who uses unix for long ends up with a

 This brings up a text editor for writing a blog entry in, then works out a filename for the entry based on its title, writes the file, commits it to git, and updates the blog.
 Fairly specific to my blogging setup, which uses ikiwiki now; older versions worked with pyblosxom instead.

-This is the script that I use for building Debian packages.
+This is the script that I use for building packages.

-This is the script that I use for releasing Debian packages.
+This is the script that I use for releasing packages.

-This is a script that release calls, which converts a debian changelog into a news item for a package on this wiki.
+This is a script that release calls, which converts a changelog into a news item for a package on its wiki.

 I keep my crontabs in git and this handles loading them into cron.
 Supports some handy features.